severalnines/docs/user-guide/mysql/overview.rst

 Use this feature if you have added a DB node manually to your cluster and want it to be detected and managed by ClusterControl.
 ClusterControl will then detect the new DB node as being part of the cluster and starts to manage and monitor it as with the rest of the cluster nodes.
 Useful if a node has been created outside of ClusterControl e.g, through Puppet, Chef or Ansible.

 * **Hostname**
 	- IP address or :term:`FQDN` of the target node.
-If you already have the host added under *ClusterControl > Manage > Hosts*, you can just choose the host from the dropdown menu.

 * **Port**
 	- MySQL port.
 Default is 3306.